gregjacobs/Autolinker.js/README.md

 - **truncate** : Number<br />
   A number for how many characters long URLs/emails/twitter handles should be truncated to inside the text of a link.
 If the URL/email/twitter is over the number of characters, it will be truncated to this length by replacing the end of the string with a two period ellipsis ('..').
   Ex: a url like 'http://www.yahoo.com/some/long/path/to/a/file' truncated to 25 characters may look like this: 'yahoo.com/some/long/pat..'
+- **className** : String<br />
+  A CSS class name to add to the generated anchor tags.
+This class will be added to all links, as well as this class plus "url"/"email"/"twitter" suffixes for styling url/email/twitter links differently.

+  For example, if this config is provided as "myLink", then:

+  1) URL links will have the CSS classes: "myLink myLink-url"<br />
+  2) Email links will have the CSS classes: "myLink myLink-email", and<br />
+  3) Twitter links will have the CSS classes: "myLink myLink-twitter"<br />

 - **urls** : Boolean<br />
   `true` to have URLs auto-linked, `false` to skip auto-linking of URLs.
 Defaults to `true`.
 - **email** : Boolean<br />